THE DEDUCTIVE BRIDGE: FROM ANOMALY TO ARCHITECTURE¶

 Further, the Seismic Silence (approximately (\(M_L \approx 2.3\)) for the Towers; (\(M_L\approx 0.6\)) for WTC 7) indicates that ground-coupled impulse at termination was anomalously low relative to the expected impact of intact macroscopic mass.
 Under that interpretation, the termination phase did not behave as a conventional gravity-driven impact event; it behaved as a pre-impact mass-phase conversion event (Interferometric Molecular disassociation/Coulomb modes) that decoupled momentum transfer from bedrock.

 The Deduction: Since (\(W_c \gg U_g\)) and ground-coupled impulse is suppressed (as framed above), the system behaves as thermodynamically open during critical intervals: the dissociation/aerosolization work did not originate from gravity or combustion alone.
-The required energy must therefore be injected from an external power reservoir via a coupling pathway capable of delivering high energy density without imposing a bulk thermal history on adjacent low-threshold materials.
-In this reconstruction, the upstream reservoir/driver is modeled as magnetosphere–ionosphere coupling under enhanced forcing (FAC-driven reconfiguration and elevated ionospheric potentials).
-The coupling to the ground target is treated as a separate, explicitly hypothesized bridge problem: (1) regional electromagnetic induction (geoelectric fields / GIC-like currents in conductive ground and infrastructure) establishing lower-altitude electrical boundary conditions, and (2) an additional localization mechanism (e.g., transient atmospheric ionization / conductivity enhancement and/or guided EM delivery) sufficient, in principle, to concentrate power into the target volume.
+The required energy must therefore be injected from an external power reservoir via a coupling pathway capable of concentrating high energy density without imposing a bulk thermal history on adjacent low-threshold materials.
+In this reconstruction, the upstream reservoir/driver is magnetosphere–ionosphere coupling under enhanced forcing (FAC-driven reconfiguration and elevated ionospheric potentials).
+The coupling to the ground target is a separate bridge problem: (1) regional electromagnetic induction (geoelectric fields / GIC-like currents in conductive ground and infrastructure) establishing lower-altitude electrical boundary conditions, and (2) a staged lower-atmosphere localization/capture path — threshold lowering, localized onset, and handoff into tower/infrastructure geometry — sufficient to concentrate power into the target volume.
 This keeps "FAC" in its established domain (ionosphere/magnetosphere) while flagging that a literal continuous FAC channel through the lower atmosphere is not assumed.

 The Required Architecture¶

 - Scale of Necessity: The observed signatures (as claimed) imply an athermal dissociation regime: IMD-driven bond scission and Coulomb-explosion behavior (dielectric saturation) producing rapid macroscopic aerosolization without the expected thermal diffusion profile.
-This magnitude of energy—delivered over the event interval—cannot be explained by localized sources alone within Model A’s closed-system budget.
+This magnitude of energy expressed over the event interval cannot be explained by localized sources alone within Model A’s closed-system budget.
 It implies access to a reservoir at regional-to-planetary scale.

 - The Reservoir (Voltage / Forcing Context): The Solar High-Speed Stream (HSS) is consistent with a global electrodynamic forcing context capable of elevating large-scale potentials and reorganizing current systems in the Earth–ionosphere environment.
 Southward IMF Bz enhances magnetosphere–ionosphere coupling via magnetic reconnection (see Electrodynamic Context Note).
 In the reconstruction timeline, the leading-edge HSS arrival is placed at ~11:00 UTC (07:00 EDT) as the onset of that forcing context.